 As of 1 January 2010 imports of certain foodstuffs from certain non-EU countries are subject to special conditions due to contamination risk by aflatoxins.
-This will mean that consignments can only enter the EU through specific ports or airports which are designated points of imports (DPIs) where official controls will be carried out.
-Information for business operators as well as our guidance on mycotoxins.

-Vegetarian foods containing dairy products

-ii | As of 1 January 2010 imports of certain foodstuffs from certain non-EU countries are subject to special conditions due to contamination risk by aflatoxins.
 This will mean that consignments can only enter the EU through specific ports or airports which are BCPs, where official controls will be carried out.
 Information for business operators as well as our guidance on mycotoxins.

 Vegetarian foods containing dairy products